 Renée Deemer is a photojournalist and portrait photographer currently pursuing a master's degree in the Multimedia, Photography and Design program at S.I.
 Newhouse School of Public Communications at Syracuse University.

-Marching for 40 days straight results in sore feet, dehydration and doubts, but also a renewed sense of community, self-reflection, and most importantly – a sense of purpose and potential social change.
+Marching for 40 days straight can result in sore feet, dehydration and doubts, but also a renewed sense of community, self-reflection, and maybe most importantly, a sense of purpose and social change.

-The murder of George Floyd on May 25th, 2020 sparked a new round of outrage and demonstrations across the country and the world, demanding accountability for police brutality against people of color.
+The murder of George Floyd on May 25, 2020 sparked a new round of outrage and demonstrations across the country and world, demanding accountability for police brutality against people of color.

-In Syracuse, New York, a new and nimble grassroots group, Last Chance for Change, sprung up immediately to create a visible and vocal presence with the goal to march for racial justice for 40 consecutive days.
+In Syracuse, New York, a new and nimble grassroots social justice group formed within days to create a visible and vocal presence with the goal to march for racial justice for 40 consecutive days.

 Mainstream media coverage tends to portray demonstrators as a monolith.
-However, each person who demonstrates does so with a unique background, impetus and hopes.
-Their individuality intersects with others to make a unified force, but each individual is a force in themselves.
+However, each person who takes the initiative to publicly protest does so with a unique background, impetus and hopes.
+Their individuality intersects with others' to make a unified force, but each individual is a force in themselves.